 Today dawned with fog and big tides, so we started late and trolled from the bridge downriver toward Buoy 10, where much of the fleet was or was heading.

 Meanwhile, the ocean is still on fire for coho with kings in the mix.
-Today we had to battle through releasing lots of natives to get all of our keepers, which today included hatchery silvers as well as two chinooks.
+Today we had to battle through releasing lots of natives to get all of our keepers, which included hatchery silvers as well as two Chinook.

 The coho fishing on the ocean west of Astoria is still fast and furious, with early limits the rule on my boat.